SimonAMcKenzie/max-refactor/README.md

 https://simonamckenzie.github.io/max-refactor/

+Conclusion
-This Accessibility Refactoring Challenge not only met the specific requirements outlined in the acceptance criteria but also contributed to the broader goal of creating an inclusive and user-friendly web environment, and also my helped me expand my own understanding on accessibilit in front end web development.
-By adhering to accessibility standards, the Horiseon Marketing Agency website now provides an enhanced user experience for all visitors, reinforcing its commitment to accessibility and search engine optimization.
+This accessibility webpage refactoring challenge has helped me to build a range of skills, and gain insight into what makes websites and applications inclusive and user-friendly, expanding my own understanding on how to implement this as a front end web developer.
+By adhering to accessibility standards, I was able to enhance the  Horiseon Marketing Agency website to improve user experience for all visitors, reinforcing its commitment to accessibility and search engine optimization.

 ## Installation